ibm-cloud-docs/key-protect/private-network.md

     Replace `<region>` with the region abbreviation that represents the geographic area where your {{site.data.keyword.keymanagementserviceshort}}
-    service instance resides.
+    instance resides.
 For the complete list of endpoints, see [Regions and endpoints](/docs/key-protect?topic=key-protect-regions#connectivity-options).

 ## Step 3.
 Create a {{site.data.keyword.keymanagementserviceshort}} resource on the private network